na-na-hi/renget/archive/tmd2character_Sail.md

     Moves or Items can steal from this inventory.
 Your Worn/Held Item has its own dedicated slots.
 Item Name | Description
 ------ | :----:
-*Worn/Held Item: N/A* | Vacant Worn/Held slot.
+*Worn/Held Item: Mystic Scarf* | Increases BP for Water-Type moves by 2.
+Changes Rotom form if held.
 *Equipped Item: N/A* | Vacant hand slot.
 1. Oran Berry | Heals the user for 10HP.
 2. Blast Seed | Explodes on contact for 10 true damage.
 3. Heal Seed | 	Cures all status conditions.
-4. Mystic Scarf	| Increases BP for Water-Type moves by 2.
-Changes Rotom form if held.
+4. N/A	|

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.